Oklahoma flag

 State Requirements

-Oklahoma has relatively straightforward homeschool requirements.
-Families must homeschool for at least 180 days per year.
+Oklahoma sets specific instructional requirements without mandatory filings.
+Families must homeschool at least 180 days per year.

 180 days/year